-Whether you’re looking to get away from the city for the day or in search of an unforgettable weekend excursion filled with authentic discoveries – reconnect by disconnecting and visit Ontario’s Highlands.
-Wander our pathways and roadways, and discover the ultimate fall escape – complete with colourful landscapes, winding roads through quaint towns, cozy cafes and eateries, unique cultural experiences and people who are like friends – welcoming you home.
-Come wander Ontario’s Highlands, it’s a place that’s like nowhere else.
+Whether you’re looking to get away from the city for the day, or are searching for a weekend excursion to fill the memory banks with authentic stories – reconnect by disconnecting in Ontario’s Highlands.
+Spring is the perfect time to wander our paths and roadways and discover the ultimate escape – with hiking trails along meandering streams, bike paths through groves of evergreens, friendly farmers’ markets in dozens of small towns and villages across the region, the unmistakable scent of sugar bushes cooking up sweet maple treats, and people who are like friends – welcoming you home.
+Come wander Ontario’s Highlands.
+It’s a place that’s like nowhere else.